I want to make a point using the alphabet. It is after all one of the first things we learn.

 International?
 Please contact me about Skype lessons.
 Se habla español – pues bueno un pocito!

-click here to see how to support this site
+click here to see other ways to support this site

 Got suggestions or questions?